Quick Start Guides

 Press and hold Power and Volume Down for 2 seconds to access the menu.

-Press and hold the Scan / Select button for 10 seconds, until the scan icon disappears to enable channel lock.
-Repeat the process until the scan icon is shown again to disable channel lock.
+Press and hold the Scan / Select button for 10 seconds, until the scan icon disappears to enable scan lock.
+Repeat the process until the scan icon is shown again to scan channel lock.

 The Receiver battery must only be replaced with a genuine Auri LA-367 replacement battery.
 Loosen the screw in the rear of the Receiver, slide down and remove the battery door.
 Unplug the battery connector from the Receiver and dispose of the battery according to local regulations.
 Connect the new battery to the Receiver, refit the battery door and tighten the screw.